raspberrypilearning/slug/en/step_6.md

 def joystick_moved(event):
 ```

 You will call this function whenever the joystick is moved.
-It will automatically receive a parameter called `event`, which will let you find out in which direction the the joystick was moved?
+It will automatically receive a parameter called `event`, which will let you find out in which direction the the joystick was moved.

 You'll want to set the `direction` variable to the direction in which the joystick was pushed.
-To be allowed to change the value of the variable from within this function, you need to specify `global` for the variable.
+So that you are allowed to change the value of the variable from within this function, you need to specify `global` for the variable.
 To find out why, read about scope in Python functions.

 [[[generic-python-function-scope]]]